rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 for example, a curator buys a book for its notable cloth binding, description of and access to the binding ought to be given in the bibliographic record, even if it is not the institution’s usual policy to describe bindings.

-X.1.
-Decisions to make before beginning the description X.1.1.
+### X.1.
+Decisions to make before beginning the description

+#### X.1.1.
 Item‐level vs. collection‐level description

-Determine whether the material will receive item‐level description, collectionlevel description, or some combination of the two.
+Determine whether the material will receive item‐level description, collection-level description, or some combination of the two.

 Item‐level cataloging represents the normative application of the DCRM(B) rules.
-Guidelines for creating collection‐level descriptions are found in Appendix B.
+Guidelines for creating collection‐level descriptions are found in Appendix B XXLINKXX.

-Collection‐level cataloging is usually faster than item‐level—sometimes dramatically so—but is attended by such a substantial loss of specificity that its use as the sole final cataloging for a group of items should be chosen only after careful consideration.
+Collection‐level cataloging is usually faster than item‐level&mdash;sometimes dramatically so&mdash;but is attended by such a substantial loss of specificity that its use as the sole final cataloging for a group of items should be chosen only after careful consideration.
 The lack of specificity can be mitigated through provision of some sort of item‐level control, such as an inventory list, finding aid, or